 33. Smells Like Teen Spirit – Nirvana

 Nirvana’s “Smells Like Teen Spirit” rocked a generation and forever changed the music world with its 1991 release.
 Music historians credit Nirvana with bringing grunge into the mainstream with this single.
 This number reworks the same riff with different attitudes to give it a strong dynamic.
+Learn to play the chords for Smells Like Teen Spirit here.

 34. Runnin’ Down a Dream – Tom Petty